Adopt a Pet

 We follow a strict procedure when adopting out our animals.
 A basic outline of the procedure is as follows:

 - Choose a potential pet.

 - Enquire at reception if the animal is available for adoption.

 - Dogs: R900 ( of which the deposit is R200)

-- If you have a male dog already, we prefer you to adopt a female (to avoid dominance fighting)
+- If you have a male dog already, we prefer you to adopt a female (to avoid dominance fighting).

 Click here for Sandton and Eastern Metro SPCA’s adoption policy.

-Things to consider before adopting an animal:
+Things to consider before adopting an animal

 - Can you afford to feed your pet?

-If an unexpected medical emergency should come up, can you afford to take care it?
-If not, what would you do to get the money to pay for the medical bills?
+If an unexpected medical emergency should come up, can you afford it?
+If not, what would you do to get the money to pay the vet bills?

-- Does your housing situation allow pets?
+- Does your housing situation allow for pets?
 Your best bet is to call your landlord before making any final decisions on the animal you want to adopt.

 - If your dog is to be kept outside for any extended period of time, will you provide it with adequate shelter during bad weather?

-If there are any questions or points above that you do not feel 100% comfortable with, you may want to wait until your situation has changed so that you are comfortable with all of the issues above, or re-evaluate your choice in pet.
+If you have any questions, or there are some points above that you do not feel 100% comfortable with, you may want to wait until your situation has changed so that you are comfortable with all of the considerations above, or perhaps re-evaluate your choice in pet.
 For example, if you feel like you might not have the time to devote to training a new puppy, but you feel comfortable with all of the other questions above, you could consider adopting an adult dog, or a cat.

 For more information on animals available for adoption please contact our reception on 011 444 7730/1/2 during office hours or email firstname.lastname@example.org.

-- Their owners have passed away
+- Their owners have passed away.

-- An irresponsible owner didn’t get their pets spayed or neutered so they found themselves with a litter of babies that they could not keep or did not want
+- An irresponsible owner didn’t get their pets spayed or neutered so they found themselves with a litter of babies that they could not keep or did not want.

-- The animal’s owners were abusive to the animal, so the inspectorate have removed the pet from the harmful environment
+- The animal’s owners were abusive to the animal, so the inspectorate have removed the pet from the harmful environment.

-- An animal was purchased or adopted by someone who did not take into consideration all of the responsibility that caring for that pet would entail.
+- An animal was purchased or adopted by someone who did not take into consideration all of the responsibility that caring for that pet would bring.
 A good example of this would be someone who adopts a pet in an apartment complex that does not allow animals and then is subsequently forced to get rid of the pet.

 If anything, you’re more likely to get an honest answer about an animal’s medical problems from a shelter volunteer – who is clearly there because they care about the animals – as opposed to some pet store owners or breeders that may only be in it for the money.